East of EdenJohn Haber

 From camp, one slides over to glitter, as with McDermott and McGough, Arch Connelly, or Rodney Alan Greenblatt.
 And from there, one can make connections to Mike Bidlo as Pop Pollock or to Neo-Geo, as with Philip Taaffe, Ashley Bickerton, Lansing-Dreiden, and Peter Halley with his cooler, more theory driven version.
 One can connect, too, to sculptural appropriation.
 A gilded bathtub, not quite ready to float or sink but definitely ready to sell, shows Jeff Koons with a greater edge than I have come to expect.
 Becky Howland's Transmission Towers could stand for the wider dissemination of art or for an alternative to gallery and media concentration. stocks by Kiki Smith evoke Puritanism—in the art world and in America's treatment of women.

 One is already close to gender role playing, perhaps the decade's most striking contribution.
 That includes photographic appropriation—with Richard Prince, Laurie Simmons, Sara Charlesworth, and Nan Goldin—or the cutting words of Jenny Holzer before she upped the ante from stencil to high tech.
-It includes the obsessive documentation of sex, drugs, and rock and roll, as in the work of Goldin, Jack Smith, Donna Ferrato, and Peter Hujar.
+It includes the obsessive documentation of sex, drugs, and rock 'n' roll, as in the work of Goldin, Jack Smith, Donna Ferrato, and Peter Hujar.
 (Ferrato, Hujar, and Bruce Conners are not in but caught punk degradation in other venues.)
 Not least, it includes role playing in real time, with filmed performances by Karen Finley, Ann Magnuson, and Ethel Eichelberger.
 Eichelberger's Leer—an old man keening in his madness, caught between Shakespeare's king and the male gaze—still looks funny and immeasurably sad.

 Finally and always, the artist is on display big time.
 Graffiti made the news, and so did art.
 Some East Village artists parodied stardom, and some reveled in it, but art's relationship to its audience had changed, and so had the artist's to the work.
 Timothy Greenfield-Sanders photographs critics, dealers, and artists—grouped separately but so very much alike.
 David Robbins portrays hot artists as Talent, in the style that actors use for promotional stills.
 Did I say that the movement began in Times Square?